Frequently asked questions

 You are free to indicate anything you would like to on your application.
 Typically we only allocate by the band type that you will list in your preference order.
 There is a 'Special Requirement' section on the application where you can list any information you would like to share, including any medical requirements.

-You will be asked to make a pre-payment of £250 when you accept your room, but there is nothing else to pay for your room until your invoice is sent to you.
+You will be asked to make an advance rent payment of £250 when you accept your room, but there is nothing else to pay for your room until your invoice is sent to you.
 This will be done after you have moved in.
 Your invoice for rent, called an Invoice for Residence Fees, will normally be sent to your University email account within 14 days after you have moved in.
-You can find out more information on payments here.

 We are unable to guarantee students will be offered their first choice, which is why we ask students to list all band preferences during the application process.
 We are only permitted to send one room offer per student, therefore we are not able to offer you a different room band.
 If you accept your current offer, you may be able to obtain a different room during the 'room swap' period which begins in mid-October.
 However, please note that we cannot guarantee that you will be able to do this.